KabirTheCoder21/NewsApp/README.md

 **Dependencies Used:**

-Retrofit: For fetching news articles from the web.
+Retrofit: For fetching news articles from the web.'

 ViewPager2: Creating the engaging swipeable UI for article browsing.

 Shimmer: Adding delightful shimmer effects to previews.

 AdMob: Monetizing the app with integrated advertisements.

 **Contributing:**